 Indigenous people in Australia are embracing social media and digital citizenship in a technologically mediated global world.
 The benefits for Indigenous peoples and communities on social media are many and diverse.
 Social media offers a site for establishing and navigating identity, building and maintaining strong connections to family and community, and seeking and offering mutual support.

-Recent research in the Department of Indigenous Studies at Macquarie University, with the support of Facebook Australia, has investigated the positive affordances of social media as well as the impacts of negative and harmful content for Indigenous peoples.
+Recent research in the Department of Indigenous Studies at Macquarie University, with the support of Facebook Australia, has investigated the positive affordances of social media as well as the impacts of negative and harmful content on Indigenous peoples.

 The investigation sought the perspectives of Indigenous peoples from across Australia.
-It was primarily concerned with identifying how negative content is conceptualised, identified and dealt with from Indigenous Australian perspectives.
+It was primarily concerned with identifying how negative content is conceptualised, identified, and dealt with from Indigenous Australian perspectives.

 A report from the findings of this research, published in November 2020, detailed the role social media plays in the lives of Indigenous individuals and communities.
 It also identified the ways that Indigenous peoples experience and navigate negative content.

-The findings will assist policy makers and social media platforms to identify culturally specific forms of negative content and harmful speech to create a safer and more comfortable digital presence for Indigenous peoples.
+The findings will assist policymakers and social media platforms to identify culturally specific forms of negative content and harmful speech to create a safer and more comfortable digital presence for Indigenous peoples.

 The Report – ‘Indigenous peoples experiences of negative content on social media'